Hobie Cat: Watercraft

+Fiberglass catamarans

 Hobie 14

-The Hobie 14 was the original catamaran designed by Hobie Alter.
-The general shape and design of the boat is very similar to the later Hobie 16.
-They share many of the same parts.
-The 14 was originally designed to be sailed from the beach through the surf and back.
-It's a unirig with just a main sail.
-It is possible to convert a standard 14 into a Hobie 14 "Turbo", also known as the JT14, or H14T by adding a jib, trapeze and dolphin striker.
-No longer manufactured by Hobie North America, the Hobie 14 is still produced in limited numbers by Hobie Europe and Hobie Brazil.
+The Hobie 14 was the original catamaran designed by Hobie Alter in 1968.
+The 14 was originally designed to be sailed from the beach through the surf and back, with features to make sailing on and off the beach easier, such as the iconic "banana" shaped hull profile, kick-up rudders and asymmetric hulls.
+It's a unirig design with a single sail, designed to be sailed solo or "singlehanded."
+Hobie later introduced the Hobie 14 "Turbo" or the "turbo" conversion kit, which added a roller furling jib, trapeze and dolphin striker.
+No longer manufactured by Hobie North America, the Hobie 14 was discontinued in North America in 2004, but is still produced in limited numbers by Hobie Europe and Hobie Brazil.

-The Hobie 14 is known for its forward mast and very bent banana shaped hull.
-The forward mast and odd shaped hulls make the boat quite sensitive to weight placement fore and aft.
-If the helm sits too far forward, he or she can cause the leeward bow to dig in, resulting in a pitchpole.
+The Hobie 14 is very sensitive to weight placement fore and aft as a result of the banana hull shape.
+In rough water, strong winds or weight placed too far forward, the leeward bow is somewhat prone to "dig in," resulting in what is known as a "pitchpole."

 The Hobie 14 has a D-PN of 86.4 with the Turbo version faster at 83.1.

 Hobie 16

-The Hobie 16 is the most popular Hobie Cat, both for recreational and racing purposes and as a one-design racer.
-The boat is 16 ft 7 in long, 7 ft 11 in wide, and has a mast 26 ft 6 in tall, but only weighs 320 lb.
-As with the 14, it is intended to be sailed from the beach through the surf, and to be surfed back in on the waves to the beach.
-Instead of daggerboards or centreboards, the 16 has asymmetrical hulls which act like foils and keep the boat from crabbing, or slipping sideways from the force of the wind.
+Hobie introduced the Hobie 16 in 1969, and it went on to become the most popular catamaran ever built, both for recreational sailing and as a one-design racer.
+It was developed to be a bigger, more stable upgrade to the Hobie 14, designed for a crew of two.
+The boat is 16 ft 7 in long, 7 ft 11 in wide, has a mast 26 ft 6 in tall, and weighs 320 lb.
+As with the 14, it is intended to be sailed from the beach through the surf, and to be surfed back in on the waves to the beach, with many of the same features and similar asymmetric "banana" hulls.
 Both jib and main sails are fully battened and total 218 sqft.
-A trapeze is usually used by the crew and helmsman.
+A double trapeze system comes standard on the Hobie 16.
+The Hobie 16 is still in production around the world.